 The UN's reliance on the OECD Guidelines is significant for another reason.
 It elevates the global status of the Guidelines and imposes at least a moral obligation on OECD-adhering and non-adhering countries to ensure that their MNCs conduct their business in a responsible manner.
 Thus, countries that fail to ensure that their MNCs comply with the OECD Guidelines could be held to be complicit in the violations committed by the MNCs.
-In the words of the UN Panel of Experts, the obligation to ensure that enterprises in their jurisdiction do not abuse principles of conduct that they have adopted as a matter of law.
-They are complicit when they do not take remedial measures.
-93
+In the words of the UN Panel of Experts:

-Countries which are signatories to those [OECD] Guidelines and other countries are morally obliged to ensure that their business enterprises adhere to and act on the Guidelines. ...
-Home Governments have
+Countries which are signatories to [the OECD] Guidelines and other countries are morally obliged to ensure that their business enterprises adhere to and act on the Guidelines.